rust-lang/rust/README.md

     If you plan to use `x.py install` to create an installation, it is recommended that you set the `prefix` value in the `[install]` section to a directory.

-    Create install directory if you are not installing in the default directory
+    Create an install directory if you are not installing in the default directory.

 4. Build and install: